Abbey024/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script which switches current user to another user
+scripts that prints effective username of the current user